Article Overview: Historic Sites In Virginia

 9. Fort Monroe National Monument

-The story begins over 400 years ago, in 1607, the English explorer Captain John Smith came ashore near here.
+The story begins over 400 years ago.
+In 1607, the English explorer Captain John Smith came ashore near here.
 After surveying the area in 1608, he pronounced this place a “little isle fit for a castle.”

 In 1609 colonial settlers built a wooden structure large enough to hold fifty men and seven mounted cannons, and called it Fort Algernourne.